Natural Compression for Distributed Deep Learning: Distributed SGD

 \section{Distributed SGD}

-There are several stochastic gradient-type methods~\cite{SGD, bubeck2015convex,ghadimi2013stochastic,mishchenko2019distributed} for solving \eqref{eq:probR} that are compatible with compression operators $\cC\in \mathbb{B}(\omega)$, and hence also with our natural compression ($\NC$) and natural dithering ($\ND$) techniques.
-However, as none of them support compression at the master node\footnote{The work of \citet{DoubleSqueeze2019}, which appeared online concurrently with ours, is an exception as it also uses {\em bidirectional} compression.
-However, while they study a different algorithm and apply existing compression operators, we focus on the development of new state-of-the-art compression operators which can be used with {\em all methods} capable of utilizing compression operators $\cC\in \mathbb{B}(\omega)$.
-So, our work and theirs are both concurrent and complementary. }, we propose a distributed SGD algorithm that allows for {\em bidirectional compression} (Algorithm~\ref{alg:arbSGD}).
+There are several stochastic gradient-type methods~\citep{SGD, bubeck2015convex,ghadimi2013stochastic,mishchenko2019distributed} for solving \eqref{eq:probR} that are compatible with compression operators $\cC\in \mathbb{B}(\omega)$, and hence also with our natural compression ($\NC$) and natural dithering ($\ND$) techniques.
+However, as none of them support compression at the master node we propose a distributed SGD algorithm that allows for {\em bidirectional compression} (Algorithm~\ref{ALG:ARBSGD} in Appendix~\ref{sec:algorithm}).
+We note that there are two concurrent papers to ours (all appeared online in the same month and year) proposing the use of bidirectional compression, albeit in conjunction with different underlying algorithms, such as SGD with error feedback or local updates~\citep{DoubleSqueeze2019, zheng2019communication}.
+Since we instead focus on vanilla distributed SGD with bidirectional compression, the algorithmic part of our paper is complementary to theirs.
+Moreover, our key contribution---the highly efficient natural compression and dithering compressors---can be used within their algorithms as well, which expands their impact further.

 We assume repeated access to unbiased stochastic gradients $g_i(x^k)$ with bounded variance $\sigma_i^2$ for every worker $i$.
 We also assume {\em node similarity} represented by constant $\zeta_i^2$, and that $f$ is $L$-smooth (gradient is $L$-Lipschitz).
-Formal definitions as well as detailed explanation of Algorithm~\ref{alg:arbSGD} can be found in Appendix~\ref{sec:gen_sgd}.
+Formal definitions as well as detailed explanation of Algorithm~\ref{ALG:ARBSGD} can be found in Appendix~\ref{sec:gen_sgd}.
 We denote $\zeta^2 = \frac{1}{n} \sum_{i=1}^n \zeta_i^2$, $\sigma^2 = \frac{1}{n} \sum_{i=1}^n \sigma_i^2$ and

 where $\cC_M \in \mathbb{B}(\omega_M)$ is the compression operator used by the master node, $\cC_{W_i} \in \mathbb{B}(\omega_{W_i})$ are the compression operators used by the workers and $\omega_W \eqdef \max_{i \in [n]}\omega_{W_i}$.